 A wine cask sealed years ago by cellar-master Bruce Hanover in Sean Mortenson's well-reputed Virginia winery contains the remains of influential wine critic Spencer Holt.
 While the forensic team searches for precise cause of death and weapon, the criminal investigation soon digs up possible motives in wine economics and marital infidelity.
 However the Jeffersonian team is more preoccupied with Bones' announcement she wants a baby, and expect model male Booth to donate the sperm.
 Sweets had a hard time making them admit the relational significance, but something worse surprises even him.Written by

-Stewie was allowed to appear in this episode because Bones & Family Guy are both owned and broadcasted on FOX network channels.
+Stewie was allowed to appear in this episode because Bones & Family Guy (1999) are both owned and broadcast on FOX network channels.
 See more »

 Was this review helpful to you?